-- Calderbank-Shor-Steane (CSS) stabilizer code — Movassagh-Ouyang codes stem from a prescription that converts an arbitrary classical code into a quantum code.
+- Qubit CSS code — Movassagh-Ouyang codes stem from a prescription that converts an arbitrary classical code into a quantum code.

-- Ramis Movassagh and Yingkai Ouyang, “Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians”.
-2012.01453
+- R. Movassagh and Y. Ouyang, “Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians”, (2020) arXiv:2012.01453

 “Movassagh-Ouyang Hamiltonian code”, The Error Correction Zoo (V. V. Albert & P. Faist, eds.), 2021. https://errorcorrectionzoo.org/c/movassagh_ouyang